Job Hunting Mistakes New Grads Often Make

-This is the time of year I get a lot of calls from soon-to-be-college graduates wanting resumes.
-I also hear from parents and grandparents who want to give a new resume as a graduation gift.
+I often get calls from soon-to-be-college graduates wanting resumes.
+I also hear from parents and grandparents who want to give new resumes as graduation gifts.

 While a professionally written resume can help, I want to share some thoughts with you about other things new grads should think about when looking for that first job.

 - Don’t just look for jobs based on salary.
 Consider the money, yes, but more importantly, think about the job in longer terms.
 Will it give you opportunities to learn, hone your skills, use your education, and advance in your career or simply be a short-term thing (or even worse, a dead-end job)?

 - Don’t be in a big hurry.
 Finding a job takes commitment.
 Invest the time and effort needed to research opportunities and make important decisions.

 - Don’t put all your eggs in one basket.
 Remember, looking for jobs online is just one option (and maybe not even the best one).
 Get your resume to companies that haven’t advertised jobs.
 Network with friends, family, friends of family, professors, fellow students, and anyone else who might give you a lead on a great job.
 Don’t worry about “bothering” people; think about getting the job.